 Golitha Falls, Cornwall, England

-Hello everyone and welcome back to my blog, today’s post is all about the magical Golitha Falls, located near Liskeard in Cornwall, England.
+Hello everyone and welcome back to my blog.
+Today’s post is all about the magical Golitha Falls, located near Liskeard in Cornwall, England.

-Anyway back to Golitha Falls, it is a beautiful woodland with a section of the River Fowey running through it.
+Golitha Falls is a beautiful woodland with a section of the River Fowey running through it.
 In this section of the river there are many mini waterfalls (cascades), which makes for an interesting and peaceful walk.

-There are several different trails you can take around the woodland, each are all marked, look out for the sign in the car park at the beginning of the trail and signs along the way.
+There are several different trails you can take around the woodland, each are all marked.
+Look out for the sign in the car park at the beginning of the trail and signs along the way.

-Inkies Smoke House BBQ.
+Golitha has a pretty decent sized car park, which last time I visited was free!
+There are also some public toilets and a fairly new cafe called Inkies Smoke House BBQ.
 I was quite pleasantly surprised with the unusual cafe.
 It definitely had an American Western theme to it, with the wooden shack, lights and wagon outside.
 Although the cafe is pretty small it is the perfect place to have a spot of lunch or a nice warm drink after your walk.
 I opted for an almond chai latte which I was quite surprised to be on the menu in such a remote place in Cornwall!

-In the car park there also appears to be a small farm shop also owned by Inkies, a nice place to pick up some local produce.
+In the car park there also appears to be a small farm shop also owned by Inkies.
+A nice place to pick up some local produce.

 Lots of love, Melissa x